rickellis/Arch-Linux-Install-Guide/README.md

 ---

-## Enable multilib repositories and Yaourt
+## Enable Multilib Repos and Yaourt

+Multilib repos allows the user to run and build 32-bit applications on 64-bit installations.
+Yaourt is a package manager for AUR.

 First we need to edit the pacman.conf file: